 Tuesday 2 May 2018

-A recent Commons committee hearing with HMRC’s top brass shows Brexit contingencies are not nearly extensive enough.
+A recent Commons committee hearing with HMRC’s top brass reveals Brexit contingencies are not nearly extensive enough.

 In October we posted on the blog this item covering Philip Hammond’s convoluted ideas to resolve the then crisis-in-waiting over the Irish border.
-The piece covered in earnest the nonsensical ‘new customs partnership’ the government had then recently floated, and officially pitched to Brussels a month ago.
+The piece covered in earnest the nonsensical ‘new customs partnership’ the government had floated at the time, formally pitched to Brussels a month ago.

 The hybrid proposal, along with other contingencies of varying levels of detail first surfaced in the government’s August trade position paper, making a return appearance in HM Treasury’s Customs White Paper in October, the focus of our blog piece.

-The EU has since had a chance to chew on the British government’s ideas, and unceremoniously spat them out.
+The EU has since had a chance to chew on the British government’s ideas, before unceremoniously spitting them out.
 The contingencies vaguely sketched out in the white paper need fleshing out now more than ever.
 Case in point:

 The government is actively considering ways in which to mitigate the impacts on traders of such a [WTO] scenario, and the Customs Bill will make provisions that would allow the government to implement such facilitations.

 All well and good, but the Customs Bill is merely the framework, upon which Britain’s entire customs infrastructure depends.
-In its examination of how HMRC will have to adapt to withdrawal from the EU, the Institute for Government point out massive investment in new personnel, IT systems and land for inspection are required.
+In its examination of how HMRC will have to adapt to withdrawal from the EU, the Institute for Government outline the need for massive investment in new personnel, IT systems and land for inspection.
 The authorities will need to expand checks currently performed on the 30% of goods trade currently transported to the UK from outside the EU to the remaining 70%, which a no deal would entail.

-The HM Treasury document does not give this massive undertaking the consideration it deserves, although £3bn was allocated to the Brexit transition at the Autumn budget a month later.
-Adapting customs will be by far the most resource intensive aspect of decoupling from the EU, surely the big money commitment had British borders foremost in mind.
+The HM Treasury document does not give this massive undertaking the consideration it deserves, although £3bn was allocated to Brexit transition at the Autumn budget a month later.
+Adapting customs will be by far the most resource intensive aspect of decoupling from the EU, surely HM Treasury’s big money commitment had British borders foremost in mind.

-Fast-forward to this week and a mixed picture emerges.
-On Monday, the boss of HMRC Jon Thompson and his deputy Jim Harra appeared before the Commons Public Accounts committee to update MPs on the department’s progress.
+Fast-forward seven months and the picture becomes decidedly mixed.
+On Monday, Jon Thompson, boss of HMRC, and Jim Harra his deputy appeared before the Commons Public Accounts committee to update MPs on the department’s progress.

 The other big task is purchasing land to inspect a larger volume of lorries away from major ports like Dover, Folkestone and Holyhead.
 These ro-ro (roll on roll off) ports currently deal almost exclusively with EU freight currently not requiring inspection.
-However, in the event Britain goes it alone or agrees to a traditional trade agreement with Brussels, they will.
+They will need to be converted in the event Britain goes it alone or agrees to a traditional trade agreement with Brussels.